Taking the Cable Car to Sugarloaf Mountain in Rio de Janeiro

 Yes!
 Absolutely!
 Getting up-close with Sugarloaf mountain was one of the highlights of my trip to Rio.
 The views are sensational, and taking a cable car is always a fun mode of transport!
 The cable cars are surprisingly large, with a capacity of 20 people, so you shouldn’t feel claustrophobic.

 I actually saw a few people mountain climbing up which is just mind-blogging to me.
-Though not impossible after recently watching Alex Hammond’s gravity-defying ascend up El Capitan in Free Solo!
+Though not impossible after recently watching Alex Hammond’s gravity-defying ascend up El Capitan in Free Solo.
+That dude is nuts!

 Head to the beach at Urca afterwards